 The design and messaging appeals to Apple’s discerning audience with a nuanced voice that seamlessly blends leadership with humility.
 With an underlying ecosystem that is diverse and complex — concise, paired down narratives worked hard to keep the campaign simple yet versatile.

-Nikhil Mitter is Head of Design at Immunomedics, a biotech in New Jersey.
-He was born and raised in Dubai and comes from a fine arts background.
+Nikhil Mitter is a Group Creative Director at R/GA.
+He was born and raised in Dubai and comes from a background in Fine Arts.
 He received a Bachelor's degree in Fine Arts and Psychology from the University of Pennsylvania and holds a Master's degree in Media Design from Art Center College of Design.

 His work has been situated across multiple disciplines at the intersection of design, art, research, and technology.
-He has previously held positions leading product and branding teams as an Associate Creative Director at frog design in New York, Creative Director at AREA 17, and as part of a newly formed Experience Design practice at Tribal Worldwide.
+He has previously held positions leading experience, product, and branding teams at an emerging biotech, frog design, AREA 17, and part of a newly formed Experience Design practice at Tribal Worldwide.
 As an Art Director Nikhil has engaged with clients including LVMH, AIGA, and Pentagram.
 He has also worked in an architectural context designing interactive installations at Lincoln Center in New York, City Center in Las Vegas, and Burj Khalifa in Dubai.

 Nikhil’s projects have been featured in several funded research initiatives, including developing emerging technology prototypes for Sun Microsystems Laboratories and Hewlett Packard’s Consumer Applications and Systems Laboratory.
 He has exhibited internationally in venues such as the Maker Faire hosted by O’Reilly’s Make magazine; ACM Interactive Arts Exhibition at the University of California, Santa Barbara; Digital Art Festival at The Museum of Contemporary Art Taipei; Art Center Nabi in Seoul, South Korea; FILE New Media Arts Exhibition in Rio de Janeiro, Brazil; and The Beall Center for Art+Technology in Irvine, CA.